Dates for your diary

 ECO Tip: Help save the planet!
 Special envelopes available on both Church Hall Glebe Street Hall noticeboards for recycling old mobile phones and used printer ink cartridges.

-The Minister's Pastoral Letter for May is now available to read - see 'News' section.
+The Minister's Pastoral Letter for this and last month is now available to read - see 'News' section.

 Welcome to East Kilbride Old Parish Church!